 Automatic gate openers are convenient.
 They provide the security and comfort in the sense that you do not have to get off to pull your door open (or close your gate).

 But now that you have one installed, how do you provide the gate opener with proper maintenance?
 Believe it or not, it is not that hard to take care of it.
 It is important to learn these tips before buy a gate opener.
 Check out these tips on automatic gate opener maintenance.

 1. Dealing with Low Temperatures

 Automatic gate openers are vulnerable to cold weather and low temperatures.
-Metal components will contract as the temperature drops, and unless one is using a gate that is only intended for lower temperatures, the grease will thicken as well.
-These things make it harder for the gate to move and open more power.
+Metal components might get damaged as the temperature drops, and unless one is using a gate that is only intended for lower temperatures, the grease will thicken as well.
+These things make it harder for the gate to move and open.

 There are two ways to fix this problem: